Noel Lawrence Hillman: Federal judicial service

 On January 25, 2006, Hillman was nominated by President George W. Bush to a seat on the United States District Court for the District of New Jersey vacated by William G. Bassler.
 Hillman was confirmed by the United States Senate on June 8, 2006, and received his commission on June 12, 2006.
 He assumed senior status on April 4, 2022.
+He retired from active service on February 29, 2024.
+Since his retirement, he joined a law firm, Gibbons P.C.